pritamqu/ppg2ecg-cardiogan/README.md

 ### CardioGAN: Attentive Generative Adversarial Network with Dual Discriminators for Synthesis of ECG from PPG
 ### Authors: [Pritam Sarkar](https://www.pritamsarkar.com) and [Ali Etemad](https://www.alietemad.com)

-This repository is cloned from our original release in gilab, you may check it here: https://code.engineering.queensu.ca/pritam/ppg2ecg-cardiogan/
+This repository is cloned from our original release in gitlab, you may check it here: https://code.engineering.queensu.ca/pritam/ppg2ecg-cardiogan/

 <hr style="height:1px" />